Christian Yelich Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Pirates have a 4.33 team ERA that ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender 78 home runs (one per game), the first-fewest in the league.
+- Pirates pitchers combine to give up 80 home runs (one per game), the second-fewest in the league.

-- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
-He has a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.
+- The Pirates will send Hill (7-7) to the mound to make his 17th start of the season.
+He is 7-7 with a 4.55 ERA and 80 strikeouts through 89 2/3 innings pitched.

-- His last appearance came on Sunday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up six hits.
+- The lefty last pitched on Tuesday against the San Diego Padres, when he tossed six innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.